Nevsky Institute of Language and Culture, St. Petersburg

 - Passport (valid through six months after return from study abroad)

 - 2 Recommendation Letters from OU Professors – One must be from a Russian language professor

 - Host University Application in Phase 3

 The Nevsky Institute of Language and Culture has four departments: Linguistics and Intercultural Communication, Public Relations, Economics, and Russian Studies.
 Click the link below for more information about course options at NILC:

 ACADEMIC DEPARTMENTS AND PROGRAMS

 To see courses previously taken by OU students at NILC and their OU equivalents click the following link: Nevsky Institute of Language and Culture - Course Equivalency Information.

 Fall Semester: September - December

-Students stay with host families.
-Students are provided with a single room, two meals per day during the week and three meals per day on the weekend.
+Exchange students live with host families near the Institute.
+Students are provided with a single room, two meals on weekdays, and three meals on weekend days.

 |Dates / Deadlines:|